somod-dev/somod/packages/lib/README.md

-# Package Manager Utility Library
+# SOMOD lib

-> Implements tasks for package management
+> Library of tasks used in SOMOD CLI

-> Not to be used directly , this package is used by package manage utilities
+Not to be used directly, Refer [../../readme](../../README.md) instead.